lssaleman/MathLibrary/README.md

 I almost forgot.
 I also started creating a class diagramm for the project using AstahUML.
 The reasoning for that was to make sure I encounter bad project structure as early as possible (thx Mr. Bruhns).
 I'll add it in a later push.

+**10.05.2025**:<br>
+Fraction and Number are fully compatible with each other now (technically).
+I have not written any tests yet.
+Fraction has received a new Method called "getReciprocal" as a quality of life.
+Of course this instantiates a new Fraction.
+I also added the method parseString to the LatexParseManager in addition to parseIntoFile.
+The latter method is kind of useless.

 [expr]: src/expressions/Expression.java
 [expr_mod]: src/expressions/ExpressionModifier.java
 [numb]: src/expressions/Number.java